mkhorasani/Streamlit-Authenticator/README.md

 >  - **location:** _str, {'main', 'sidebar'}, default 'main'_
 >    - Specifies the location of the register user widget.
 >  - **pre_authorized:** _list, optional, default None_
->    - Optional list of emails of unregistered users who are authorized to register.
+>    - List of emails of unregistered users who are authorized to register.
 If no list is provided, all users will be allowed to register.
 >  - **domains:** _list, optional, default None_
 >    - Specifies the required list of domains a new email must belong to i.e. ['gmail.com', 'yahoo.com'], list: the required list of domains, None: any domain is allowed.
 >  - **fields:** _dict, optional, default {'Form name':'Register user', 'Email':'Email', 'Username':'Username', 'Password':'Password', 'Repeat password':'Repeat password', 'Register':'Register'}_